cse112-sp20/Clubhouse-Dungeons/README.md

 ## How to test extension in Chrome:

+1. `npm run build`
-1. In Chrome go to URL <code>chrome://extensions</code>
+2. In Chrome go to URL <code>chrome://extensions</code>
-2. Toggle on Developer mode
+3. Toggle on Developer mode
-3. Click Load unpacked
+4. Click Load unpacked
-4. Select the src folder from the repository
+5. Select the dist folder from the repository

+## How to clean your build

+1. `npm run clean`